 See examples of past student projects in the SCYP Project Portfolio.

 SCYP has been described as "perhaps the most comprehensive effort by a U.S. university to infuse sustainability into its curricula and community outreach" (NY Times - full article) and "one of higher education’s most successful and comprehensive service-learning programs" (Chronicle of Higher Education - full article).

 The SCY model is flexible and scalable.
 It takes advantage of existing academic courses and university expertise.
 The program is administratively streamlined, requires no curriculum changes, and is culturally appropriate, applying local expertise to local needs.

 SCI’s annual Sustainable City Year conference will help you launch an equivalent Sustainable City Year program at your university by giving you the details and strategies that have allowed Oregon’s program model to succeed in what is otherwise a typical university environment.
 Students are demanding more service-learning experiences, cities desperately need assistance, and universities must adapt to a changing landscape for higher education.
 The Sustainable City Year has become a model to integrate all three issues and this conference is aimed to help you do the same.

 Conference attendees participate in sessions that explain how the SCY program is organized at the University of Oregon and meet with staff from cities that have previously partnered with us.
 Workshop sessions and follow-up support will enable your university to engage with local communities to improve sustainability and livability.

-The Oregon Model has been applied in 11 states!
+Service learning programs based the SCYP model have been applied in 15 states!
 Check out our partners in the national network of sustainable city year programs.